therdm/image_capture_field/README.md

 ```

 And it is done
-you can now pick any image and access it by
+you can now pick any image and access it by <br?
 `imageCaptureController.imageData`

 ### Crop functionality added you can use it by setting